 - Examine the opportunities for student exchange provided to UT students.
 You will find a brief overview in this information booklet.

 - Take a closer look at the student exchange programme of interest under the items in the left menu of this webpage: Erasmus programme, partner universities and cooperation networks, ISEP, other programmes and scholarships, traineeship abroad.

 - If you have any questions, address the programme coordinator at the UT International Student Service or in the corresponding organisation (if the competition is not organised in the UT).

 - In the event of the UT competitions, check with the scholarship calendar of the forthcoming academic year when the competition of interest is held according to the plans or check with the calendar of last year when the competition has previously been held.
 Keep in mind that preparations for going abroad may take a year or one and a half years.

-- Keep an eye on the offers on the Competitions Currently Open webpage and join the stipends mailing list.
+- Keep an eye on the offers on the Competitions Currently Open webpage and on weekly student newsletter.

 - Familiarise yourself through the section for exchange students on the website of the foreign university of interest with what they teach and at which level and in which language they provide instruction, what the academic calendar looks like, what the possibilities are for accommodation, etc. If necessary, you can contact the foreign university.
 You can also see the recommendations and experience of students who have studied abroad.

 - Keep in mind that when participating in the traineeship programme, you most probably have to find the traineeship place that is compatible with your specialisation on your own.

 - Make clear the regulations for study abroad and if necessary, address a student adviser of the Office of Academic Affairs or the Academic Affairs Specialist of your specialisation.